The Causal Information Bottleneck and Optimal Causal Variable Abstractions

 \paragraph{Learning Addition in the Presence of Strong Confounding} Consider the SCM in \Cref{subfig:conf-add}, which represents a situation where $Y$ is controlled by $X = (X_{1}, X_{2})$ through the sum $X_{1} + X_{2} \in \{0, 1, 2\}$, and $W$ confounds $X_{1}$ and $Y$.
 Notice that $W$ satisfies the backdoor criterion relative to $(X,Y)$.
-To preserve the control that $X$ has over $Y$, a representation $T$ of $X$ should keep the value of $X_{1} + X_{2} \in \{0, 1, 2\}$.
+To preserve the control that $X$ has over $Y$, an abstraction $T$ of $X$ should keep the value of $X_{1} + X_{2} \in \{0, 1, 2\}$.
 This is because, by construction of the Structural Causal Model (SCM), the sum of $X_{1}$ and $X_{2}$ is the only aspect of $X$ that can be manipulated to affect $Y$.
 Therefore, if $T$ is chosen to be a 3-valued variable and one aims to maximize causal control of $T$ over $Y$, it follows that $T$ should be equivalent to $\underline{T} = X_{1} + X_{2}$.
 This will be the ground truth abstraction (modulo $\cong$) for the case $\gamma=1$.

-\paragraph{Results} For each value of $\gamma$, we employ an ensemble of $6$ pSAGD optimizers with a temperature of $10.0$, learning rates $1.0$ and $10.0$.
+\emph{Results:} For each value of $\gamma$, we employ an ensemble of $6$ pSAGD optimizers with a temperature of $10.0$, learning rates $1.0$ and $10.0$.
 As shown in \Cref{subfig:conf-add-ry05}, the experiment satisfies all checks (a), (b), and (c).
 This shows in particular that our method successfully deals with the confounding effect of $W$.
 For the particularly relevant $\gamma=1$ case, the full-control ground truth was found in $98\%$ of the runs.